CGCookie/retopoflow/docs/v4/changelist.md

 **PolyStrips**

-- Added Ctrl and Shift scroll operators to adjust segments and width at any time in PolyStrips
+- Added `Ctrl` and `Shift Scroll` operators to adjust segments and width at any time in PolyStrips
     - This is also a standalone operator that can be used outside of Retopoflow
 - PolyStrips now has insert size methods similar to Strokes
     - The default, Snapped, properly interpolates when drawing between any two quads